Virginia Tech® home

 • No USS meetings shall be longer than ninety (90) minutes unless an extension is approved by a two-thirds (⅔) majority of the voting members present.
 Meetings can be extended by a maximum of 30 minutes.
 With the additional time, no meetings can exceed a total of one-hundred and twenty (120) minutes.

-• USS meetings shall include a period of time in the agenda whereby any current student, faculty, or staff member of Virginia Tech is permitted to bring forth any topic or issue of their choice and present it to the USS.
+• USS meetings shall include a period of time in the agenda whereby any current student member of Virginia Tech is permitted to bring forth any topic or issue of their choice and present it to the USS.
 This time shall be designated as “Public Forum.”

-• All current students, faculty, and staff members are free and entitled to speaking and discussion rights at any point in the USS meetings.
+• All current student members are free and entitled to speaking and discussion rights at any point in the USS meetings.
 Nevertheless, any such discussion will have to be strictly within the bounds of the meeting’s agenda.
 The presiding officer shall not entertain any dialogue that is purely meant to disrupt the work of the senate.

-• Members who choose to participate and speak up will maintain a sense of decorum and respect during debate and discussion consistent with Robert’s Rules of Order. i.
-Participation by current members of the student body, faculty, and staff will be governed by the presiding officer of the USS.
-Public participants are not expected to be familiar with parliamentary procedure.
+• Participation by current student members will be governed by the presiding officer of the USS.
+Student members are not expected to be familiar with parliamentary procedure.
 However, they are expected to defer judgment to the presiding officer in matters of procedure and respect the decision of the presiding officer at all times.

-• Members do not have the right to vote on legislation and matters of parliamentary procedure during the meetings of the USS but are entitled to the speaking rights as outlined previously.
+• Student members do not have the right to vote on legislation and matters of parliamentary procedure during the meetings of the USS but are entitled to the speaking rights as outlined previously.

 Section 3: Petitions & Requests

-• All members shall be able to bring an issue to a full senate vote by submitting a petition to any of the cabinet members bearing the signatures, official student email addresses, and dates of signature of at least five percent (5%) of the undergraduate student body and at least three senators, including a minimum of one college senator, one UCSO senator, and one at-large senator.
-The request will be reviewed in its entirety by the cabinet within fourteen (14) days and appropriate action will be taken afterward.
+• Any Senator or Cabinet member may bring an issue to a full Senate vote by submitting a petition to the USS bearing the signatures, official student email addresses and dates of signature of at least 1,000 members of the undergraduate student body and at least three Senators, including a minimum of one college senator, one UCSO senator, and one at-large senator.

-• Legislation will follow the paths and additional policies outlined in the USS Bylaws.
+• The process for petitions and referendums will be outlined in the USS Bylaws.

 • USS elections shall be governed by the following rules:

-• All senators, cabinet representatives, directors, assistant directors, committee members, and representatives to university-level governance bodies shall be elected to these positions, with the exception of ex officio positions.
-Though USS nominees for university standing committees shall be elected by the USS, the President of the University makes the final selection from these nominees.
+• All Senators and Cabinet members, and representatives to university-level governance bodies shall be elected to these positions, with the exception of ex officio positions.

-• Elections shall be held on an annual basis.
+• Elections shall be held on an annual basis in both the fall and spring semester as outlined in the USS Bylaws.

 • Elections shall be overseen by the Advising Team.